-The problem that you describe is a urological problem and should be addressed by a urologist.
-I am a nephrologist and do not have expertise in the treatment of duplex renal collecting systems.
-I suggest that you consult with a … Continue reading →
+The problem that you describe is a urological problem.
+This should be evaluated by a urologist.
+A urologist is a surgeon and deals with surgical evaluation and treatment of the urinary tract.
+I am a nephrologist and have no surgical … Continue reading →

 Hello, I am a 44 year old male that is a kidney patient with history of s/p pyeloplasty other; hydronephrosis unspecified type.
 I just had a CT Abdomen and pelvis without contrast on July 6, 2021.
 A follow-up to a previous UPJ obstruction Robot assisted laparoscopic left pyeloplasty, cystoscopy, left ureteral stent placement procedure.
 The follow up findings were: Split function 77.35% on the right and 22.65% on the left.
 Left kidney demonstrates moderate to severe pelvocaliectasis with severe cortical thinning.
 Compared with previous 09/2020 CT, it appears to have decreased in severity.
 No renal or ureteral calculus.
 Mild right not significantly change compared to 09/2020.
 My question is what is next?
 What is my doctor’s next move?
 What would you do next, if you were my doctor?
 Please tell me if there’s a light at the end of the tunnel!!
 Thanks in advance for your response.